TaTooKa/Erzahlspiel/docs/source/pages/worlds/interplanetary/spacephysics.rst

 Radiation is of utmost importance to spacers because they are not protected by a huge magnetic field and a dense atmosphere like earthers do.
 Its dosage is usually measured in **Sieverts** (Sv) or **milliSieverts** (mSv).
 As the name suggests, 1000 mSv equals 1 Sv.

-Characters that receive a dose of Radiation of 1+ Sv in a short time span automatically [#]_ lose 1 HP per Sv received, plus any effects detailed on the *Radiation Effects* table.

-.. [#] it could actually take a few minutes for the health loss to kick in, at GM discretion.

 Radiation effects
 ~~~~~~~~~~~~~~~~~

 Players must tally each specific amount of Sv their characters gain.
 They will acquire :hoverxref:`Conditions <conditions>` on certain occasions, related to the amount of radiation they have been exposed to.
+Receiving large doses (1+ Sv) in a short time span is particularly dangerous and can lead to immediate health effects.

 .. csv-table:: Radiation Effects
    :header: "Sv Acquired", "Radiation Sickness Effects"